mariam-and-cindy/predicting-programming-languages/README.md

 - lowercase the readme contents to avoid case sensitivity

-- remove non-standard (non ascii) characters
+- remove non-standard (non ascii) characters, any accented characters

 - tokenize the data